GSA/digitalgov.gov/content/posts/2015-01-12-15-government-customer-service-trends-for-2015.md

 ## 4. Mobile will accelerate as a way to deliver service anytime, anywhere, on any device.

 <p style="padding-left: 30px;">
   People increasingly expect to access government information and services from phones, tablets, or other devices, when and where it’s most convenient for them.
 Agencies will move to responsively-designed websites, and develop more mobile apps to meet this need.
 </p>

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/01/600-x-382-Social-media-signs-Anatoliy-Babiy-iStock-Editorial-Thinkstock-458456841.jpg" alt="600-x-382-Social-media-signs-Anatoliy-Babiy-iStock-Editorial-Thinkstock-458456841" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/01/600-x-382-Social-media-signs-Anatoliy-Babiy-iStock-Editorial-Thinkstock-458456841.jpg" alt="600-x-382-Social-media-signs-Anatoliy-Babiy-iStock-Editorial-Thinkstock-458456841" %}

 ## 5. Social media will continue to effectively deliver information and services, especially to specific populations or demographics.